Trystan-C/CC-ASM/README.md

 ## Limitations

 * CC-ASM is **slow**.
-If you want to stuff quickly, don't use this.
+If you want to do stuff quickly, don't use this.
 It's a novelty project.
 * Memory is restricted to 1K, i.e., a 16-bit address space.
 * Data sizes are limited to 1, 2, or 4 bytes (byte, word, long).